alnew/507_Final_Project_YelpTicketMaster/README.md

 Postal Code Data from CSV:
-  Click on this link and download the .csv file: https://www.aggdata.com/node/86
+  -Click on this link and download the .csv file: https://www.aggdata.com/node/86

 Plotly Visualizations